In the previous section it was mentioned that domains are represented by

 domain records, and that each domain record has an operations record.

-This operations record is used by functions like Size
+This operations record is used by functions like Size to find out how

 to compute this information for the domain.
 Let us discuss this

-mechanism using the example of Size
+mechanism using the example of Size.
+Suppose you call Size with a

 domain D.

-assumes that it holds the size of
+D.size is bound.
+If it is, Size assumes that it holds the size of

 the domain and returns this value.